alexsexton/Macy/readme.md

 - Clone or download it
 - Run `npm install` to get going
 - Edit the `scss` and `js` found in the `assets` folder
-- Change the markup found in the root folder or `partials`
+- Change the markup found in the root folder and/or things found in `partials`
-- Build the assets once run `gulp`
+- To build the assets once run `gulp`
 - To watch them run `gulp watch`
 - Don't blame me if something bricks you computer...I barely know what I'm doing